Adsorption-induced surface normal relaxation of a solid adsorbent: Probability density

-Following \cite{ref.Gar}, we denote random variables by capital letters and their values by small letters (for example, $X(t)$ is a realization of the dynamical variable $x$ at the time $t$).
-Equation (28) can be reduced to the Fokker--Planck equation for the probability density $p(x,t) = \left\langle\delta(x -X(t)) \right\rangle$ of the coordinate of oscillator \cite{ref.Gar,ref.Ris,ref.Ryt1} \looseness=-1
+Following \cite{Gar}, we denote random variables by capital letters and their values by small letters (for example, $X(t)$ is a realization of the dynamical variable $x$ at the time $t$).
+Equation~(\ref{28}) can be reduced to the Fokker-Planck equation for the probability density $p(x,t) = \left\langle\delta\left(x -X(t)\right) \right\rangle$ of the coordinate of oscillator \cite{Ryt1,Gar,Ris}, which also describes the adsorption-induced surface normal relaxation of a solid adsorbent with regard for thermal fluctuations,

-Given the quantity $p(x,t)$ as a solution of the Fokker--Planck equation (30), the probability density $p(\xi,t)$ of the random variable $\,\Xi\,$ is expressed in terms of $p(x,t)$ as follows:
+Given the quantity $p(x,t)$ as a solution of the Fokker-Planck equation (\ref{30}), the probability density~$p(\xi,t)$ of the random variable $\,\Xi\,$ is expressed in terms of $p(x,t)$ as follows:

-By virtue of (9), the joint probability density $p(\xi,\theta; t)$ of the random variables and $\Xi$ and $\Theta$ has the form
+By virtue of (\ref{9}), the joint probability density $p(\xi,\theta; t)$ of the random variables and $\Xi$ and $\Theta$ has the form

-where the $\delta$-function on the right-hand side of (32) is the conditional probability density $p(\theta|\,\xi; t) = \delta(\theta - f(\xi))$ with the sharp value for $\theta = f(\xi)$ and $f(\xi)$ is the deterministic function equal to the right-hand side of relation (9).
+where the $\delta$-function on the right-hand side of (\ref{32}) is the conditional probability density $p(\theta|\,\xi; t) = \delta(\theta - f(\xi))$ with the sharp value for $\theta = f(\xi)$ and $f(\xi)$ is the deterministic function equal to the right-hand side of relation (\ref{9}).

 We first consider the stationary case.
-Under the natural boundary conditions, the stationary probability density $p(x)$ has the Boltzmann distribution \cite{ref.Gar,ref.Ris}
+Under the natural boundary conditions, the stationary probability density $p(x)$ has the Boltzmann distribution \cite{Gar,Ris}

 where $\mathcal{N}$ is the normalization constant defined as follows: